 - It was designed by Dr. Henry S. Plummer for Mayo Clinic

 - Dr. Plummer designed and developed the systems used at Mayo Clinic today

-- The structure is protected under National Register of Historic Places.
+- The structure is protected under the National Register of Historic Places.

 Many patients have gifted art, antiques, and sculptures to the Mayo Clinic over the years, and the Plummer Building showcases these items throughout the building.

 While patient health care is managed at the Mayo and Gondo buildings, these buildings contain academic administration and support services.
 The historic 3rd floor of the building has the offices of Dr. Charles Mayo and Dr. Will Mayo.

-See Related: 9 Reasons Why You Need to See the Duluth Fall Colors
+See Related: Why You Need to See the Duluth Fall Colors

 Minnesota Veterans and Emergency Services Museum

 Address: PO Box 6632 Rochester MN 55901

-Veterans and Emergency Services Museum in Rochester that honors the brave men and women who served their nation while serving in the military and in emergencies.
+Veterans and Emergency Services Museum in Rochester honors the brave men and women who served their nation while serving in the military and in emergencies.

 The Minnesota Veterans and Emergency Services Museum (MVESM) is committed to providing visitors with meaningful experiences that promote understanding and appreciation of Minnesotans who serve.

 The Military Museum of Minnesota houses an unusual collection of interactive and creative exhibits and displays.
 Tickets are $15 online using a credit card or $20 at the door.

 Exhibits that cover Minnesota heroes’ contributions both in the state and across the world are included, as well as exhibits that display military and emergency equipment, vehicles, and clothing.

 See Related: Things to Do in Victoria